Cops and robbers on directed and undirected abelian Cayley graphs: Notation and a general strategy

-Next, we show that at this point, $C$ has a strategy to restrict the robber to a moveset of size at most $|T| - h(G,S,T)$.
+Next, we show that at this point, $C$ has a strategy to restrict the robber to a moveset of size at most $t - h(G,S,T)$.
 Let $A = \{a_1, \dots, a_m\} \subseteq T$ be the set of robber moves accounted for by $k$.
-If the robber plays a move $a' \not \in A$, then $C$ plays $a'$, and $C$ will stay at vertex of the form $r+\gamma k$, where $r$ is the new position of the robber.
-If the robber plays a move $a_i \in A$, then $C$ has a move $b \in S$ such that $a_i-b_i = k$.
+If the robber plays a move $a' \not \in A$, then $C$ plays $a'$, and $C$ will stay at a vertex of the form $r+\gamma k$, where $r$ is the new position of the robber.
+If the robber plays a move $a_i \in A$, then $C$ has a move $b_i \in S\cup\{0_G\}$ such that $a_i-b_i = k$.
 After $C$ plays $b_i$, $C$ now occupies a vertex $r+(\gamma-1)k$, where $r$ is the new position of the robber.
-Thus we see that whenever the robber plays a move $a_i \in A$ accounted for by $k$, the ``difference" between the robber and $C$ decreases by exactly $k$.
-Thus if the robber plays a move accounted for by $k$ sufficiently many times ($\gamma$ times), then the robber will be caught by $C$.
-Therefore, the robber must eventually stop playing all moves $a_i \in A$ accounted for by $k$.
-The number of moves $a_i \in A$ accounted for by $k$ is at least $h(G,S,T)$, and hence $C$ restricts the robber to a moveset $T \setminus A$ of size at most $|T| - h(G,S,T)$.
+Thus we see that whenever the robber plays a move from $A$, which must be accounted for by $k$, the ``difference" between the robber and $C$ decreases by exactly $k$.
+Thus, if the robber plays a move from $A$ sufficiently many times ($\gamma$ times), then the robber will be caught by $C$.
+Therefore, the robber must eventually stop playing all moves of $A$.
+The number of moves in $A$ is at least $h(n,s,t)$, and hence $C$ restricts the robber to a moveset $T \setminus A$ of size at most $t - h(n,s,t)$.

 We note that when applying the inductive strategy on the quotient graph $\cay(G / \langle k \rangle, \phi(S))$, it is still possible for the robber to play moves which are not considered safe, but only a bounded number of times.
+For example, in the paragraph above, we describe the move $a_i$ as unsafe, but the robber may play $a_i$ up to $\gamma - 1$ times without being captured.
 If the robber plays an ``unsafe" move, we pause the inductive strategy; then all cops playing the quotient strategy copy the robber's move, while the cops guarding this unsafe move advance closer to the robber.

-Now we may consider that the robber is restricted to a moveset $T \setminus A$ of size at most $|T| - h(G,S,T)$.
-Then by the induction hypothesis on $t$ and condition (3), $g(G,S,T)-1$ additional cops are sufficient to capture the robber.
-Therefore, in total, we need at most $g(G,S,T)$ cops to capture the robber. \end{proof}